 The weekly Thursday morning walk normally takes about an hour.
 All levels of birders are welcome.
 Prepare ahead by downloading a Checklist of Birds for the Larsen Sanctuary which can be found at www.ctaudubon.org.
 Be sure to wear comfortable walking shoes and dress for the weather.
 Don’t forget binoculars.
 Walks will be cancelled if there is rain.
 All walks meet in the parking lot.
 Stop in the Nature Store after the walk for a cup of coffee.

 Environmental Education Programs for Pre-K through Grade 12.

-Connecticut Audubon Society offers 14 different educational programs which comply with the Connecticut Science Framework standards.
+Connecticut Audubon Society offers educational programs which comply with the Connecticut Science Framework standards.
 All programs are coordinated with local curriculum objectives and are available for school visits at the Center at Fairfield.
-Nearly all of our programs can be brought to your school.
-All programs include an outdoor component which can be adapted to your schoolyard.
+Our early elementary programs are offered at the Center at Fairfield and can also be brought to your school.

 CANE Program for Grades K-2.